 The (counter)investment in the body as a site of need, desire, and pleasure and the constancy of unmet needs, repressed desires, and the shortcomings of pleasure are articulated in the very endeavor to heal the flesh and redress the pained body.

 Underscoring all sessions is a socio-historical, trauma-focused approach.
 This approach engages the whole person or group, meaning equal attention is given to individual/familial or group experiences and the broader socio-historical worlds in which individual/familial or group experiences are lived, intergenerationally and collectively.
-‘Socio-historical worlds’ refers to 1) harmful but normative, unrecognized patterns, 2) the related, non-repaired historic events, and 3) the interpersonal, generational, and collective trauma responses to such events: imperial conquest; violent land dispossession; slavery; colonialisms; genocide; forced and voluntary migrations and refugee phenomena; indenturement; cultural and institutional enforcements of binary sex and gender normatively; cultural, institutional and national practices of racialization and ethnicization; cultural and institutional practices of ability normatively; loss of citizenship and community from geo-political border shifting; and war and environmental crises.
-The intention is to not separate, dehistoricize, or hierarchize individual/familial or group experiences from the broader social-historical events and material consequences in which current life is normed and judicially situated; rather, the approach is to understand how everything equally impacts every being and community’s daily life experiences.
+‘Socio-historical worlds’ refers to the forms and practices of connection that are relationally situated within an unrepaired world.
+These connections – which manifest interpersonally, generationally, and socio-politically – dialogue with events that have yet to be consensually co-reconciled and repaired: imperial conquest; violent land dispossession; slavery; colonialisms; genocide; forced and voluntary migrations and refugee phenomena; indenturement; cultural and institutional enforcements of binary sex and gender normatively; cultural, institutional and national practices of racialization and ethnicization; cultural and institutional practices of ability normatively; loss of citizenship and community from geo-political border shifting; and war and environmental crises.
+The intention is to not separate, dehistoricize, or hierarchize individual/familial or group experiences from the broader social-historical events and material consequences in which current life is normed and situated; rather, the approach is to understand how everything equally impacts every being and community’s daily life experiences.